stejesh/distributed-frontera/docs/source/topics/glossary.rst

     scoring log
         Contains score updating events and scheduling flag (if link needs to be scheduled for download) going from strategy worker to db worker.

+    strategy worker
+        Special type of worker, running the crawling strategy code: scoring the links, deciding if link needs to be scheduled (consults :term:`state cache`) and when to stop crawling.
+That type of worker is sharded.

+    state cache
+        In-memory data structure containing information about state of documents, whatever they were scheduled or not.
+        Periodically synchronized with HBase.